honghaoz/UWQuestAPI/README.md

     ----------- | -------------
     status      | "success" or "failure"
-    sid         | New session id, used for subsequent operations reason      | If failure happens, this filed will contain reasons
+    sid         | New session id, used for subsequent operations error       | If failure happens, this filed will contain error reasons

 - /account/logout